a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

 permalink: /:year/:month/:day/:title.html
 ---

 I started my career in software development learning about [ruby](https://www.ruby-lang.org/en/).
 The language has a unique beauty & style when writing complex web applications or scripts that execute simple functions.
-On my list of **must reads** is [99 Bottles of OOP](https://www.sandimetz.com/99bottles).
-I'll be sharing a little blurb about polymorphism.
+Dynamically typed languages like ruby rely on trust.
+There are expectations for objects to respond appropriately to messages and presumptions about the message results.
+On my list of **must reads** was [99 Bottles of OOP](https://www.sandimetz.com/99bottles), which I enjoyed during the 2019 holiday.
+I'm sharing one of the many parts I found interesting ...

 ---

  ### Using Polymorphism

  ---

  Polymorphism is defined as the concept of 2 or more classes having the ability to respond to the same directive.
-This usually involves a child class that can react in the same way as the parent class to a message.
-"Replace the Conditional with Polymorphism" removes unwanted conditionals by using inheritance.
-The steps for using this method are listed below:

-1. create a subclass to stand in for the value upon which you switch
-    1. copy one method that switches on the value in the subclass
-    1. in the subclass remove everything but the true branch of the conditional
-    * create a factory if it doesnt exist yet
-    * add the subclass to the factory if not yet included
-    1. in the superclass, remove everything but the false branch of the conditional
-    1. repeat steps a-c until all methods that switch on the value are dispersed
-2. Iterate until a subclass exists for every different value upon which you switch

-And the Liskov Substitution Principle states if a type **B** uses an extension of type **A**, then a **B** object can be used and replace a **A** object.
-Dynamically typed languages like `ruby`, rely on trust, expect these objects to respond appropriately to the message sent, and have presumptions about the message results.
+Barbara Liskov was one of the first women to earn a doctorate in computer science in 1968 at Standford.
+In 1987, she gave a presentation called 'Data Abstraction & Hierarchy' which introduced behavioral subtyping.
+It was described more precisely later as the Liskov Substitution Principle, which states if a type **B** uses an extension of type **A**, then a type **B** object can be used and replace a type **A** object.
+In __99 Bottles of OOP__, there was a strategy titled "replace the conditional with polymorphism."
+It outlined steps to remove unwanted conditionals using inheritance.
+Here is a quick example...

-Polymorphism is used to better organize our code.
-I created a simple code snippet below to show polymorphism and how it can be used to share information and override the parent class's data.

 {% highlight ruby %}
+class MegaManOne
+  def robot(name)
+    character = Robot.new(name)

+    "The #{character.morality} #{character} was created by #{character.creator}.\n" end

+  def game
+    names = ["Mega Man", "Cut Man", "Ice Man", "Guts Man", "Bomb Man", "Fire Man", "Elec Man"]

+    names.each do |name|
+      robot(name)
+    end
+end

 class Robot
   attr_reader :name
   def initialize(name)